 2030 SE 7th Ave; 503-928-4195

-With Harvester Brewing, James Neumeister raised the bar for American gluten-free beers.
+With Ground Breaker Brewing (formerly known as Harvester), James Neumeister raised the bar for American gluten-free beers.
 Now, with a new pub menu, he’s trying to do the same for beer-friendly food.
 In the kitchen, chef Neil Davidson—a former line cook at Thomas Keller’s lauded Ad Hoc—makes use of just a few hot plates, a sandwich press, and a convection oven to bring a white-tablecloth pedigree to Portland’s first gluten-free gastropub.
 His well-seasoned grass-fed-beef burger, loaded with Beecher’s cheddar, caramelized onions, whole-grain beer mustard, and tomato marmalade, sits on a made-in-Portland gluten-free bun.

 Timbers Doghouse PDX

 It's said that you can't please all the people all the time, but Timber Adamson's food cart is certainly trying.
 Offering 1/3 pound grass-fed beef burgers, housemade vegan and soy-free patties, gluten-free buns (a sign says they're celiac friendly), hand ground chicken patties, and Paleo-friendly burger salads in addition to hangover-friendly loaded tater tots, there really is something at this big red truck for everyone.